microsoft/vscode-docs/docs/terminal/appearance.md

 ## Terminal colors

 While the terminal is capable of displaying true color, programs commonly use 8 ANSI colors (black, red, green, yellow, blue, magenta, cyan and white) and bright variants of each.
-These ANSI colors are determined by the active [color theme](https://code.visualstudio.com/docs/getstarted/themes), but they can also be configured independently from the theme with the [`workbench.colorCustomizations` setting](https://code.visualstudio.com/docs/getstarted/themes#_workbench-colors).
+These ANSI colors are determined by the active [color theme](/docs/getstarted/themes.md), but they can also be configured independently from the theme with the [workbench.colorCustomizations](/docs/getstarted/themes.md#workbench-colors) setting.

-Whether bold text uses the normal ANSI colors or the bright varient can be configured with the `terminal.integrated.drawBoldTextInBrightColors` setting.
+Whether bold text uses the normal ANSI colors or the bright variant can be configured with the `terminal.integrated.drawBoldTextInBrightColors` setting.

 ### Minimum contrast ratio